timofeysie/Vincent/README.md

 cd app
 http-server -a localhost -p 8000
 ```
+With the server running from the root directory, run:
+$ webdriver-manager start

+Then, in a separate terminal, run:
+$ protractor e2e-tests/protractor.conf.js

+## Development
 The app is being hosted for development by Cloud9 and is live at [Vincent](https://vincent-timofeysie.c9.io/app/)

-See the Getting Started section below for detailed installation instructions.
+See the Getting Started section below for detailed installation instructions about setting up and running this project.

 ## Features to implement
 * title for browse artists